Your free gateway to education, job training, and employment from College and Career Readiness. Earn $1,500 while you work and learn.

 What You Will Learn

-If you are between the ages of 16 and 24, NCWorks NextGen can truly change your life.
-NextGen is a comprehensive education, training, and employment program for young adults ages 16—24 with one or more barriers to employment.
-The program can help you plan, prepare, and launch a career in a high demand field.
-Our knowledgeable and caring advisors will help you every step of the way.
+NCWorks NextGen can truly change your life.
+NextGen is a comprehensive education, training, and employment program for young adults ages 16–24 with one or more barriers to employment.
+The program can help you plan, prepare, and launch a career in a high-demand field.
 Take a look at what you can receive at no cost to you: